-- The first is based on the force of evidence, like diagnosing a sickness.
+- The first is based on the force of the actuality of phenomena, like diagnosing a sickness.

-- Next is inference that relies on a line of reasoning based on renown, like knowing that certain sounds are the sounds of certain words and have certain meanings.
+- Next is inference that relies on a line of reasoning based on what is well-known, like knowing that certain sounds are the sounds of certain words and have certain meanings.

 - Lastly, inference based on conviction for something extremely obscure, like when we rely on conviction that our mother is a valid source of information about when our birthday is.

 Please review that in your minds.
 These are the three types of valid inferential cognition – conceptual cognition that relies on a valid line of reasoning and is accurate, decisive and fresh.
 It helps to find examples in your own lives to realize that we use inference all the time.
 Is what we infer always accurate?
 Is it always decisive?
 Think about it.

 The example that comes to my mind is when we call someone on their cell phone and they don’t answer.
 We get the answering machine.
 What can we infer from that?
 We can infer that they don’t have their phones with them or their phone is turned off, or that they didn’t want to answer it.
 The person could have left their phone at home, or not wanted to answer it because they were busy or just didn’t want to, or the battery ran out.
 In this situation, any conclusion we draw through inference based on the evidence of their not answering is indecisive.
 We could conclude that they don’t answer because they are being mean and nasty and don’t love us, but we don’t really know.
 It could easily be that they forgot to take it with them, or the battery ran out, or for some other reasons.
 When we understand that the line of reasoning that we are using – anyone who doesn’t answer their phone does so because they don’t love the person calling – doesn’t prove the conclusion that our friend doesn’t love us.
 Our inference wasn’t valid.